 Lincoln also shook things up on the battlefield in 1863.
 He brought his less highly reputed but more ruthless western generals to the fore: U.S. Grant and William Tecumseh Sherman, commanders of the Army of the Tennessee.
 These warriors hadn’t graduated high in their classes at West Point and were known to be rough around the edges.
 This is another way that Gettysburg was a turning point – not just because of the damage to Lee’s army, but also because of Lincoln replacing Meade.

 Sherman became a Southerner prior to the war, serving as superintendent of what became Louisiana State University (LSU), but he supported the Union.
-Grant had once owned a slave named Jones in Missouri but set him free even though he was short on money.
+Grant had once owned an enslaved worker named Jones in Missouri but set him free even though he was short on money.
 He had failed at various businesses.
 Many politicians and newspapers were appalled that Lincoln would hire Grant to oversee the Army of the Potomac.
-He was falsely rumored to even fight drunk while smoking his trademark cigars.
+He was falsely rumored to fight drunk while smoking his trademark cigars.
 Rival officers, jealous that Grant was promoted over them because of his talent training inexperienced draftees, claimed that he was drunk at breakfast the morning Confederates launched a surprise attack on his forces at Shiloh, in southwestern Tennessee, in 1862 (his men rallied and won a costly two-day victory).
-In response to the criticism, Lincoln retorted, “Find out the brand of his whiskey, and I’ll give it to my other generals.”
-In truth, Grant didn’t hold liquor well with his 5’8″ slight frame, but he wasn’t an alcoholic.
+In response, Lincoln retorted, “Find out the brand of his whiskey, and I’ll give it to my other generals.”
+In truth, Grant didn’t hold liquor well with his 5’8″ slight frame, and he binged away from work, but he wasn’t an alcoholic.
 When asked the reason for promoting Grant, Lincoln said, “I can’t spare this man…he fights.”

-Sherman pushed for an invasive scorched earth policy, which Grant and Lincoln were both skeptical about at first because it involved Sherman leaving his army exposed, deep in enemy territory.
+Sherman pushed for an invasive scorched earth policy into Georgia that Grant and Lincoln were both skeptical about at first because it involved Sherman leaving his army exposed, deep in enemy territory with no supply lines.
 His troops could’ve been swallowed up whole, never to be heard from again except as the subject of victorious anthems commemorating the birth of a new Confederate nation.
 The British Army & Navy Gazette called the idea either the most brilliant or foolish thing a military leader had ever done.

-But Sherman’s plan was the type of strategy Lincoln himself had tried to impress on McClellan, Meade, and the others, at least within the closer range of Virginia.
-Now, Lincoln wanted to take the fight to the “sunny South,” as he called it, more directly.
+But Sherman’s plan was the type of strategy Lincoln himself had tried to impress on McClellan, Meade, and the others, at least toward Richmond.
+Now, Lincoln wanted to take the fight to the “sunny South,” as he called it.
 It wasn’t a matter of malice toward Southerners.
-Without tangible results on the battlefield, Lincoln thought he’d lose his reelection in 1864, in which case the war would likely be lost because he’d naturally attract an opposing candidate that appealed to the many Northerners who wanted to give up.
-Lincoln countered critics of this “hard war” by asking if they would prefer fighting with “elder-stalk squirts charged with rosewater.”
+Without tangible results on the battlefield, Lincoln thought he’d lose his reelection in 1864, in which case the war would likely be lost because he’d naturally attract an opposing candidate that appealed to the many Northerners who wanted to give up (spoiler alert: that will be George McClellan).

 Without realizing it, Lincoln, Sherman, and Grant were putting the strategy in play that Frederich Engels described to Karl Marx in a letter two years earlier: “The loss of both these states [Tennessee and Kentucky] drives an enormous wedge into their territory.
 The sole route [then connecting the slave states] goes through Georgia…the key to the secessionists’ territory.
 With the loss of Georgia, the Confederacy would be cut in two sections, which would have lost all connection to one another.”